Annaleigh Ashford: 2014–2015: Debut album

-2016–present: Sunday in the Park, American Crime Story, and B Positive
+2016–present: Career expansion

 On February 1, 2016, it was announced that Ashford would play the role of Columbia in the FOX television remake The Rocky Horror Picture Show: Let's Do the Time Warp Again.
+Ashford starred alongside Laverne Cox, Victoria Justice, and Ryan McCartan.

-On July 14, 2016, it was announced that Ashford would be starring opposite Jake Gyllenhaal in New York City Center's three October concert performances ofSunday in the Park with George as Dot/Marie, a role originated by Bernadette Peters on Broadway.
+On July 14, 2016, it was announced that Ashford would be starring opposite Jake Gyllenhaal in New York City Center's three October concert performances of Sunday in the Park with George as Dot/Marie, a role originated by Bernadette Peters on Broadway.
 On December 13, 2016, it was announced that Ashford would reprise her role as Dot/Marie opposite Gyllenhaal in Sunday in the Park with George in the show's Broadway 10-week revival at the Hudson Theater.
 Ashford was not eligible for a Tony Award for this performance, as the production withdrew itself from any award competition, including the Tony Awards.
-A statement was released on February 3, 2016 saying: "The producers of Sunday in the Park with George will not be submitting Hudson Theatre’s engagement of this New York City Center production for awards eligibility.
+A statement was released on February 3, 2017, saying: "The producers of Sunday in the Park with George will not be submitting Hudson Theatre’s engagement of this New York City Center production for awards eligibility.
 With a season so full of tremendous, soon-to-be long-running new musicals and revivals, the producers feel this extremely limited, special run stands most appropriately outside of any awards competition.
 The production is nevertheless proud to be part of such a landmark Broadway season."

+David Rooney of The Hollywood Reporter praised her work writing, "Ashford is the funniest Dot in memory", noting "her mischievous humor and openness [plays] a delicate counterpoint to Gyllenhaal’s Seurat...But there are tremendously moving layers to her characterization too, revealing the searing wound beneath the pride" Marilyn Stasio of Variety also praised Ashford writing that she has a "stunning voice and [was] quite enchanting".
+In 2017 the cast album was released by Warner Music Group.
+It was produced and mixed by Bart Migal and features the full Broadway company, including Jake Gyllenhaal, Robert Sean Leonard, Erin Davie, and Penny Fuller.